Cracking the Morse Code on a Visit to Oxford

 Christ Church College Oxford

 We dared not spend all our time obsessing over breakfast when this city of architectural gems beckoned and the gray clouds were lifting to reveal a somewhat sunny afternoon.
-We set out through the pedestrian zone to Christ Church College; the University’s largest, and home to a gothic cathedral that is the world’s smallest.
+We set out through the pedestrian zone to Christ Church College; the University’s largest, and home to a Gothic cathedral that is the world’s smallest.
 For a time, Christ Church was called King Henry VIII’s College.
 Gazing out from a full-length portrait, he still surveys the great dining hall that inspired the one at Hogwarts in the Harry Potter films.
 The college and its colorful gardens were featured often on the Morse series as well.

 Christ Church College Oxford Pew

-Being lovers of gothic architecture and always on the prowl for interesting stylistic elements, the buildings comprising the college, as well as their interiors, are a feast for the eyes.
+Being lovers of Gothic architecture and always on the prowl for interesting stylistic elements, the buildings comprising the college, as well as their interiors, are a feast for the eyes.
 The wooden carvings inside the cathedral, of elaborate fleurs-de-lis and fantastic animals, are among our favorites.
 While lingering there, we found ourselves overwhelmed by emotion as we contemplated that, but for this church, we probably would never have met.
 It was here that John Wesley worshiped during his student days and was ordained as a minister.
 Eventually he rebelled against Anglican teachings to found the Methodist Movement whose first church was in Oxford.
 He later visited America and established Methodist churches which came to include, a century or two later, the one in Sherman Oaks, California where Michael and I met almost three decades ago.

 By the time we left Christ Church College it was getting late and time for us to pick up a light “dinner” at the Marks & Spencer’s Simply Food on our way back to the hotel.
 The shops, found in many European cities, never fail to remind us of our years living in Paris when the signature M&S sandwiches and Indian-inspired foods provided a welcome break from the glories of French cuisine.
 We were relieved that our favorites were on offer in Oxford, including free range egg & watercress sandwich, chicken tikka sandwich, cheddar cheese ploughman’s sandwich, fresh mango spears, and sweet Thai chili coriander crisps (potato chips).